The Baelfyr

 Join us for a weekend of classes on cookery and food!

-We’re currently open to class proposals - if there’s something you would like to teach, submit a proposal via this link: https://forms.gle/kwKGFrUCRXWeaAYd6
+We’re still open to class proposals - if there’s something you would like to teach, submit a proposal via this link: https://forms.gle/kwKGFrUCRXWeaAYd6

 Site address: Silverwood Scout Camp, Silkstone, Barnsley S75 4LB